 You need a lot of labeled data in order to train your ML models.
-Although it’s not always necessary, you will sometimes need to label yourself the data you will use to train your model.
+Although it's not always necessary, you will sometimes need to label the data yourself that you will use to train your model.
 The process of annotating data in an end-to-end ML project is important and also time-consuming.
 In order to do it correctly, you will have to make decisions on how you will label your data.
-In which classes do you want to separate your data for example.
-It is the set of all those decisions, in order to properly annotate your data, that we will define as the data labeling plan.
+In which classes do you want to separate your data, for example?
+It is the set of all those decisions, in order to properly annotate your data, that we will define as the “data labeling plan”.

-Unfortunately, although it’s a major part for the successful training of an AI model, creating an efficient data labeling plan is not well defined nor documented.
-The goal of this article is to give you an insight on the process of building a labeling plan.
+Unfortunately, although it plays a major role in the successful training of an AI model, creating an efficient data labeling plan is neither a well-defined nor adequately documented process.
+The goal of this article is to give you an insight into the process of building a labeling plan.
 For the sake of simplicity, we will only focus on the case of a multi-class classification problem.
-Each machine learning problem has its own particularities regarding labeling plan.
+Each machine learning problem has its own particularities regarding labeling plans.
 Therefore, what we will do here is to present the general approach.
-It will sum up the questions you may want to ask yourself when building your labeling plan.
+It will aim to answer the main questions you may want to ask yourself when building your own labeling plan.

-We will divide this article in two (2) parts.
-First, we will look at the decision process relative to your labeling plan based on machine learning principles.
+We will divide this article into two parts.
+First, we will look at the decision process relative to your labeling plan, based on machine learning principles.
 Then, we will focus on the decision process based on expertise in annotation.

 Labeling plan: Decision process based on machine learning

 As we consider only multi-class classification problems, you must identify the classes into which you want to separate your data.
 The question may appear trivial, but in fact it is not.
 For example, let's say you have initially decided to divide your data in (10) different classes.
 The 10th one is not enough represented to train your model.
 Should you still train your model with so few examples?
 Do you really need to correctly classify the data from this class?
 And if you don’t, could you just ignore this class?
 These are the kinds of questions we want to ask ourselves when building our labeling plan.

 1. Choosing the number of classes: things to consider